marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 several different steps must be carried out.

 I followed the whole process in a Virtual Machine, using VMWare Player as hypervisor.
-The image used in these notes is weekly build install-x86-minimal-20130820 (sha256sum d3135b53770c9a5c8aed760fe5e8525ffd0fd9abc79509bcdca651e33327def2).
+The Gentoo live image used in these notes is the weekly build install-x86-minimal-20130820 (sha256sum d3135b53770c9a5c8aed760fe5e8525ffd0fd9abc79509bcdca651e33327def2).
 Working "remotely" through ssh is much more convenient.
 You need to generate ssh keys, set a root password and start sshd daemon.
 The commands below generate